vibewaybusiness-oss/clipizy/src/app/dashboard/videomaking/README.md

 ### Adding New Features
 1. Create new components in the `@videomaking/` directory
 2. Import and use them in the main page
-3. Add any new API endpoints as needed
+3. Add any new API endcredits as needed
 4. Update the documentation

 ### Customizing the Interface